ralna/green-computing-benchmarks/README.md

 Benchmarks will be run on the products of these arrays, for example the config above will run on 27 different sized problems.
 Level 3 routines need m, n and k sizes to be specified, level 2 need m and n, and level 1 needs only m.
 Extra arrays in the config will be ignored.

-To run the benchmarks, run the `benchmark_blas` executable in `build`.
+To run the benchmarks, run `build/benchmark_blas config.toml`, where `config.toml` is replaced with the path to your own configuration file.
 A separate csv file will be created for each routine.
 Alternatively, you can run the `run_blas_benchmarks.sh` script, which will run your chosen benchmarks with all BLAS implementations available to FLEXIBLAS.

 To manually change the BLAS backend benchmarks are run with, use:

 ```
-FLEXIBLAS="YOUR_BLAS" ./build/benchmark_blas
+FLEXIBLAS="YOUR_BLAS" ./build/benchmark_blas config.toml
 ```
 Available BLAS backends are shown with `flexiblas list`.